Ch3ckm4t3C1ph3r/Lenovo-Ideapad-320-14ISK-_Coreboot-Adaptation_/README.md

 > This adaptation is based on the Thinkpad Skylake T470s computer.

 Also you find a file called `board_info.txt` that saves the general information of the board for reference.
-You can find more information, about the datasheets, schematic, boardview (I recommend to use FlexBV5 to open the `.tvw` file) and hardware info files, in the open-source provider cloud file repository in this link: [Cloud File Space](https://eli.it.tabdigital.cloud/s/ci6C8onocRfkkLb)
+You can find more information, about the datasheets, schematic, boardview (I recommend to use **FlexBV5** to open the `.tvw` file) and hardware info files, in the open-source provider cloud file repository in this link: [Cloud File Space](https://eli.it.tabdigital.cloud/s/ci6C8onocRfkkLb)

 > You cand find the lastest updates in the new publications of my mastodon social site.

 ## Specifications
 ### Target Chip
-The chip, that this specific board of the adaptation has, are the `W25Q64JVSIQ` (you should select `W25Q64JV-.Q` if you want to use ```flashrom``` command).
-You can find this information and more in the board_info.txt file.
+The chip, that this specific board of the adaptation has, are the `W25Q64JVSIQ` (you should select `W25Q64JV-.Q` if you want to use `flashrom` command).
+You can find this information and more in the `board_info.txt` file.
-This chip support the <code>PREW</code> permissions and the SPI protocol.
+This chip support the `PREW` permissions and the **SPI protocol**.

 ### Board Processor
 Core (Inside) i5-6200U Skylake Arch

 ### OS Used
 Arch Linux 2021 edition is used to extract the computer's information.
-<br>Booting it with ```loglevel=15 selinux=0 iomem=relaxed strict-devmem=0 lockdown=off nopat``` :penguin:.
-Also, this OS edition is tested with SeaBIOS and, in results, it boots correctly.
+<br>Booting it with `loglevel=15 selinux=0 iomem=relaxed strict-devmem=0 lockdown=off nopat` :penguin:.
+Also, this OS edition is **tested with SeaBIOS** and, in results, it boots correctly.

 ### Flash Program
 ```bash
 flashrom
 ```
 > [!WARNING]
 > You need to verify that the firm of the contents of your chip is the same as one of the ROM files I give you.
-By, first, making copies of the contents of your BIOS-UEFI chip with <code>flashrom -p ch341a_spi -c W25Q64JV-.Q -r <BIOS-UEFI_chip_image> </code>
+By, first, making copies of the contents of your BIOS-UEFI chip wit `flashrom -p ch341a_spi -c W25Q64JV-.Q -r <BIOS-UEFI_chip_image>`

 ### Flash Tool
 CH341A Pro Kit with SPI chip programer adapter.